-Thus, Beauvais Cathedral stays incomplete to this day and can be set apart from other cathedrals by its significant lack of a nave.
+Thus, Beauvais Cathedral stays incomplete to this day.
+It can be set apart from other cathedrals by its significant lack of a nave.

-The cathedral’s misfortune continued up till the Revolution when in October 1793, the sans-culottes decapitated the statues and pillaged the interior which became a temple dedicated to Reason.
+The cathedral’s misfortune continued up till the Revolution.
+In October 1793, the sans-culottes decapitated the statues of the doorways.
+They pillaged the interior and desecrated the church to make it a temple dedicated to Reason.

-In 1840, the cathedral was listed on the first list of the French historical monuments.
+In 1840, the cathedral was listed on the first list of French historical monuments.

-During the Second World War, Beauvais Cathedral was damaged by bombing but did not collapse.
-75% of the windows that were not able to be put in a safe place were broken and the grand organ was rendered unusable.
+During the Second World War, Beauvais Cathedral was damaged by bombing.
+But did not collapse.
+75% of the windows that had not been put in a safe place were broken.
+The grand organ was completely unusable.